Jack-Overflow/rxjs-http-client/README.md

 It is possible to intercept a HTTP request by providing the HTTP client with an array of HTTP interceptors.
 The request interceptors will run in the order they are provided in the array.

-In order for a request interceptor to work correctly it must adhere to the following interface: IHttpInterceptor
+In order for a request interceptor to work correctly it must adhere to the following interface: (IHttpInterceptor)[#IHttpInterceptor]

 ####IHttpInterceptor
 The IHttpInterceptor interface is the interface which all HTTP interceptors must adhere to in order to work correctly.